Volkswagen ID. Unyx 07

 The Volkswagen ID.
-UNYX 07 (大众与众07 (Dàzhòng Yǔzhòng 07)) is an upcoming mid-size sedan to be produced by Volkswagen under its Volkswagen Anhui joint venture and sold under Volkswagen's ID.
-UNYX sub-brand.
+Unyx 07 (大众与众07 (Dàzhòng Yǔzhòng 07)) is a battery electric mid-size sedan produced by Volkswagen under its Volkswagen Anhui joint venture and sold under Volkswagen's ID.
+Unyx sub-brand.

 Overview

 The ID.
-UNYX 07 is the 2nd model in Volkswagen's UNYX sub-brand, after the ID.
-UNYX 06, which is the Chinese-market version of the Cupra Tavascan.

-The MEB-based ID.
-UNYX 07 sedan is larger than the ID.
-UNYX 06 and is the first Volkswagen model to be developed using the China Electrical Architecture (CEA), a China-exclusive electronics/electrical platform which was co-developed with XPeng.
+Unyx 07 is the second model in Volkswagen's Unyx sub-brand, after the ID.
+Unyx 06, which is the Chinese-market version of the Cupra Tavascan.
+It shares the similar body structure as the Volkswagen ID.7, while the electrical and mechanical systems are entirely replaced using the China Electrical Architecture (CEA), a China-exclusive electronics/electrical platform which was co-developed with XPeng.
 The platform was first announced in April of 2024 and uses a central computer as well as a zonal structure to control all electronics in the vehicle.
-It is slightly larger than the Tesla Model 3, being 53 millimeters longer, 4 millimeters wider, 114 millimeters taller, but the wheelbase is 49 millimeters shorter than the Model 3.
+It took 18 months for development of the Unyx 07 to go from start to finish.